 The vitamin K in here is often associated with ameliorating dark circles, but any positive effect in that regard has never been proven, at least not to the extent of dark circles going away for good.

-Although this fragrance-free eye cream contains some beneficial ingredients, you don’t need an eye cream.
+Although this fragrance-free eye cream contains some beneficial ingredients, it really is not necessary.
 Here’s why: although there is much you can do to improve the skin around your eyes, the ingredients capable of doing that don’t need to come from, and often aren’t even included in, an eye cream.
 For example, most eye creams (such as this one) don’t contain sunscreen and that would be serious problem because it leaves the skin around the eyes vulnerable to sun damage which will make dark circles and wrinkling worse!

 A daytime eye creme formulated with pigment lighteners, firming lipoic acid, brightening antioxidants, protecting beta glucan, de-puffing cucumber, smoothing Chinese herbs and emollient shea butter.